frankzhao/SubmissionApp/README.md

 ## Miscellaneous

-I've used American English throughout.
+I've used American English throughout in spelling of variable names etc.